-Review of projected end of year budget projections for 2021:
+Review of projected end of year budget projections for 2023:

 - 1. Since 2019 the program continues to perform at a level that made it a model program for the State of Colorado. - 2.
-Annual revenues for 2021 again exceeded projections, specifically with the enforcement program which exceeded revenues by over 100%.
+Annual revenues for 2022 will again exceed projections, specifically with the enforcement program which exceeded revenues by over 100%.
 Other revenues also exceeded expectations.
-This has allowed the EIP program to contribute to the BB program budget, pay for significant office space and IT improvements, and to pay off a residual beginning fund balance deficit in Indirect which has accomplished it's purpose of brining the Indirect rate of 15% - 3.
-Annual inspection billing (4410) may fall short of projections but with the addition of new admin staff we should start seeing the collections ramp up.
-We plan for this revenue stream to be back on track early in 2022.
-Other service income (4430) is mostly reserved for 5yr witnessed tests and failed acceptance inspections which exceeded projections greatly.
-Permit review fees were higher than expected also.
-In all, EIP actual Revenues for 2021 are far above the actual expectations.
+This has allowed the EIP program to contribute to the BB program budget, - 3.
+EIP actual Revenues for 2022 are above the actual expectations.
+The 2022 budget revenues were projected VERY conservatively.
+For 2023, the projections are closer to actual expectations.

-General overview of projected 2022 budget:
+General overview of projected 2023 budget:

-In general, the overall budget for 2022 remains the same with exception of the following.
+In general, the overall budget for 2023 remains the same except for the following.

-- 1. The EIP is proposing an increase in annual inspection fees by 5% in order to off-set the cost of doing business.
-The addition of Snowmass Village will also bring in additional revenue from both enforcement and annual inspection fees however the total increase will not be entirely known until mid-year. - 2.
-There has been increases to staffing salaries that will affect the total revenue however with continued enforcement and the addition of a new Jurisdiction we feel confidant that the impact will be truly felt.
+- The EIP is proposing an increase in annual inspection fees by 10% in order to offset the cost of doing business.
+There are 526 witnessed tests due by the end of 2023 that will also bring in additional revenue.
+Both enforcement and annual inspection fees should increase revenue, but the actual number will not be entirely known until mid-year. - 2.
+There has been increases to staffing salaries that will affect the total revenue however with continued enforcement and the addition of a new Jurisdiction we feel confident that the impact will not be truly felt.